 This recipe for easy molten lava cake by my daughter Katie was first seen on Mom 4 Real as a guest post several years ago.
-But, in true mom fashion I wanted to share it with you all.
-Cause my girl is freaking amazing!!
-Take it away Katie!!!
+But, in true mom fashion I wanted to share it with you all again.
+This makes a great dessert for Valentine’s Day!

 Currently, I am watching American Idol, because the mean people on it make me feel like a better person in comparison.
 I was told that I should write a bio about myself, so I am momentarily turning my attention to this instead.
 I very much enjoy baking and fashion.
 I think that the boys of One Direction are the most perfect looking beings on Earth (besides my mother and best friends.
 And also my father and little brother because I can’t forget them) and I have a weakness for puppy chow and brownies.
 I think that I also like elephant ears but I haven’t had them for like three years so I’m not for sure.
 I want to own a bakery when I get older, or write for Elle, Glamour, or Vogue.
 I want to go to Oxford University.
 My favorite shows on Earth are Downton Abbey and Sherlock, and I quite like Old Victorian things.
 I love my two Pooh Bears and my two kitties, and when I go to bed I like all four of them to be there.
 I very much like Bruno Mars as well.

 Yes.
 Look at the yummy molten lava cake.
 Inside it’s gooey.
 Gooey gooey gooey, like it’s giving you a hug from the inside.
 You know you want it, and you’d be crazy not to.
 Who wouldn’t want something as lovely as this?

 Maybe Christina Aguilera.
 Because she’s scary.